Beef Cattle Rules & Regulations

 2. If a change of ownership occurs to an animal entered in the RAWF after the entry closing date and a copy of the transferred registration paper is presented to the RAWF Agriculture Show Office prior to the printing of the catalogue the new owner will be credited as the exhibitor

-9. The original registration certificates of all entries must accompany cattle to the show and must be checked by an official of the relevant breed association.
+10. The original registration certificates of all entries must accompany cattle to the show and must be checked by an official of the relevant breed association.

-10. Ear tagging and animal identification must be in compliance with mandatory traceability rules and regulations of Agriculture and Agri-Food Canada as per Livestock Rules and Regulations Rule # 6
+11. Ear tagging and animal identification must be in compliance with mandatory traceability rules and regulations of Agriculture and Agri-Food Canada as per Livestock Rules and Regulations Rule # 6

-11. Requirement for entry in classes for breeding animals: All calves and yearlings must be weighed at the show prior to showing with their birth date, show weight, and weight per day of age posted in the stall.
+12. Requirement for entry in classes for breeding animals: All calves and yearlings must be weighed at the show prior to showing with their birth date, show weight, and weight per day of age posted in the stall.
 All other entries must be weighed with their weight posted (at the breed association’s discretion).

-12. An animal owned jointly by more than one individual, firm or corporation, must be registered in the names of such owners jointly, and when shown as a single animal must be entered in the names of the joint owners.
+13. An animal owned jointly by more than one individual, firm or corporation, must be registered in the names of such owners jointly, and when shown as a single animal must be entered in the names of the joint owners.

 1. In the event that one of the joint owners is the breeder of the animal they may include it in a group class having a “Bred-And-Owned” requirement.
 Only one exhibitor can receive points for the animal’s placing for calculation of the premier exhibitor award.
 In this case, the exhibitor must be specified in advance of weigh-in to the official of the breed association, otherwise the joint owners will be considered as one exhibitor/entity for calculation of points.
 A joint ownership entry must be made on a separate Entry Form.

-13. An exhibitor is not required to list the names and numbers of the animals comprising a herd or group at the time of entry, but must give such information to the official of the breed association concerned with checking registration certificates before the commencement of judging of the herd or group
+14. An exhibitor is not required to list the names and numbers of the animals comprising a herd or group at the time of entry, but must give such information to the official of the breed association concerned with checking registration certificates before the commencement of judging of the herd or group

-14. Provision has been made whereby the RAWF will supply an area for tying out beef cattle at night, from 5:30 PM to 8:00 AM Thursday to Saturday and on Sunday from 8:00 PM to 8:00 AM.
-Only cattle will be allowed in the designated area.
+15. TIE OUTS: Provision has been made whereby the RAWF will supply an area for tying out beef cattle at night, from 5:30 PM to 8:00 AM Thursday to Saturday and on Sunday from 8:00 PM to 8:00 AM.
 The tie out fee is included in the entry fee.
-No first bedding will be provided in tie outs.
-Tie outs will NOT be available until Monday, October 30, 2023 after 8:00 AM.

-15. Any male over a year must have a ring or lead when out of stalls.
+16. Any male over a year must have a ring or lead when out of stalls.
 Any male over a year found to be out of stalls without a ring or lead will be barred from showing.

-16. CLIPPING, TRIMMING CHUTES, AND TACK BOXES: Clipping or grooming of cattle is prohibited in main aisles of the barn.
+17. CLIPPING, TRIMMING CHUTES, AND TACK BOXES: Clipping or grooming of cattle is prohibited in main aisles of the barn.
 Chutes will be allowed behind exhibitor stall space on show day only (at the discretion of the Barn Boss).
 Chutes will be allowed in the barns as space permits at the discretion of the Barn Boss.
 Barn Bosses will designate where chutes and tack boxes are to be located.
 All chutes must be clearly identified with stickers provided by the RAWF.
 Stickers are available from the Barn Boss upon payment of chute fee with entries or in the show office.
-Chutes not identified with a 2023 RAWF sticker will be removed from the barns.
+Chutes not identified with a 2025 RAWF sticker will be removed from the barns.

-17. In an effort to improve traffic flow, the following restrictions have been placed on the number of chutes that an exhibitor may bring to the RAWF:
+18. In an effort to improve traffic flow, the following restrictions have been placed on the number of chutes that an exhibitor may bring to the RAWF:

 1. less than 3 head stabled - no chute